-We are starting Day 1 of this free series by organizing the entryway.
+We are starting Day 1 of this free home organization series by organizing the entryway.

-So, why are we starting by organizing the entryway?
-Because it’s the first thing people see when they visit our homes, and usually the easiest to declutter.
-That means today’s mission should be shorter than others, so you might also want to tackle some laundry today, too.
+So, why the entryway?
+Because it’s the first space people see when they visit our homes, and usually the easiest to declutter.
+That means today’s mission should be shorter than others, so you might also want to catch up on laundry today, too.

 Every day’s mission has four parts to it:

 So each day we’re going to ROCK our homes.
 Ready?
 Let’s start!

 - Box for donations

 - Laundry basket or another box to carry things

 - Your favorite glass, furniture, and floor cleaners

 Remove Clutter from the Entryway

 Removing clutter is the first step in cleaning any spot in your home, including the entryway.
 So, grab the trash bag and get tossing.